State deposit guarantee

 You can open a savings account by logging in with BankID here.

-What happens to the money when the term for my fixed-rate savings account expires?
+What happens to the money when the term of my fixed-rate savings account expires?

-At the end of the term, your savings account will convert to a variable interest rate account.
-Your money, including earned interest, then becomes available for withdrawal.
-If you want to continue with a fixed interest savings account, you need to create a new savings account with the desired term and transfer the money to the new account.
+At the end of the term, your savings account will switch to a variable interest rate.
+Your money, including earned interest, will then be available for withdrawal.
+If you want to continue with a fixed-rate savings account, you need to create a new savings account with the desired term and transfer the money to the new account.

 Do I need to pay tax on my earned interest?

 Yes, when the interest is capitalized, a withholding tax of 30% is deducted, which Froda reports to the Swedish Tax Agency.
-You do not need to do anything.
+You don't need to do anything.

 Can I view transactions for a closed account?